How to Send and Receive Bitcoin Securely

 Download the Binance.US app to trade on the go: iOS | Android

-Legal disclaimer: This material has been prepared for general informational purposes only and should NOT be: (1) considered an individualized recommendation or advice; and (2) relied upon for any investment activities.
+This material has been prepared for general informational purposes only and should NOT be: (1) considered an individualized recommendation, endorsement, or offer of any digital asset or services discussed herein; and (2) relied upon for any investment activities.
 All information is provided on an as-is basis and is subject to change without notice, we make no representation or warranty of any kind, express or implied, regarding the accuracy, validity, reliability, availability, or completeness of any such information.
 Binance.US does NOT provide investment, legal, or tax advice in any manner or form.
 The ownership of any investment decision(s) exclusively vests with you after analyzing all possible risk factors and by exercising your own independent discretion.
 Binance.US shall not be liable for any consequences thereof.

 Risk warning: Buying, selling, and holding cryptocurrencies are activities that are subject to high market risk.
 The volatile and unpredictable nature of the price of cryptocurrencies may result in a significant loss.
 Binance.US is not responsible for any loss that you may incur from price fluctuations when you buy, sell, or hold cryptocurrencies.
 Please refer to our Terms of Use for more information.